Sarah Shellman, Principal Second

 The Emily R. Nelson Chair Given by Progress Energy

 Sarah Shellman is currently principal second violin with The Florida Orchestra; she joined the ensemble as a section violinist in 2002.
-She appeared as a soloist with TFO on a Masterworks series in March 2011, performing Thomas Ades’ Violin Concerto “Concentric Paths” and on a Coffee series program in December 2008, performing “Winter” from Vivaldi’s A Four Seasons and Bach’s Concerto for Two Violins in D minor with Nancy Chang.
+She last appeared as a soloist on the TFO Masterworks series in March 2011, performing Thomas Ades’ Violin Concerto “Concentric Paths.”
+She’s also been featured on the Coffee series programs performing “Winter” and “Spring” from Vivaldi’s The Four Seasons and Bach’s Concerto for Two Violins in D minor with Nancy Chang.